endpointservices/webcode.run/README.md

 Distributed under a source-available PolyForm Perimeter license.
 To summarize: you cannot use this software in competing commercial products or services, but you can, for instance, fork, modify, and self-host this code.
-The intent is for this code to avoid being used against me by Big Cloud.